marcin-tarka/perspectiveapi-polish/README.md

 ## Results

 ROC AUC metric was used to examine both Polish and English classifier.
-Result for Polish was 0.916, while for English 0.958.
+Result for Polish was 0.916, while for English 0.948.
+Ngrams from 1 to 3 were used.

 ## Bibliography